List of Netherlands international footballers

 This is the list of players that have played for the Netherlands national football team, ever since the first match against Belgium on April 30, 1905.
-It includes all players with correct statistitics up until the match of 26 March 2024 against Germany.
+It includes all players with correct statistitics up until the match of 30 June 2026 against Morocco.
 The players are listed in chronological order according to the date of their debut.
 Additionally, their dates of birth, number of caps and goals are stated.